 Nov.
 15, 1533 – Francisco Pizarro arrived in Cuzco, the capital of the Inca Empire.

 Nov.
-15, 1777 – During the American Revolutionary War, after 16 months of debate the Continental Congress, sitting in its temporary capital of York, Pa., approved the Articles of Confederation, the precursor to the U.S. Constitution.
+15, 1777 – During the American Revolutionary War, after 16 months of debate the Continental Congress, sitting in its temporary capital of York, Pa., approved the Articles of Confederation and Perpetual Union, the precursor to the U.S. Constitution.
 Not until March 1, 1781, would the last of the 13 states, Maryland, ratify the agreement.
 On March 2, 1781, following final ratification by the 13th state, the Articles of Confederation became the law of the land.

 Nov.
 15, 1806 – During the famous “Pike Expedition,” Lieutenant Zebulon Pike spotted a distant mountain peak while near the Colorado foothills of the Rocky Mountains.
 (It was later named Pikes Peak.)